 Please join us for The Foundry Graduation Showcase of Emerging Philadelphia Playwrights

-These writers have spent three years developing plays in close mentorship with Jacqueline Goldfinger, Quinn Eli and Michael Hollinger.
+These writers have spent three years developing plays in close mentorship with Quinn Eli, John Yearley and Michele Volansky, along with Jackie Goldfinger, and Michael Hollinger.
 At our Showcase, you will see excerpts from their newest plays and celebrate the culminating year of their Foundry membership in a post-Showcase reception.

 David Jacobi’s plays have been performed and developed throughout the U.S. and in China, including Sideshow Theatre, Ojai Playwrights Conference, Portland Center Stage’s JAW Festival, RISK IS THIS, Great Plains Theatre Conference, Kennedy Center MFA Playwright’s Workshop, SLC Playwrights Lab and PlayPenn.
 He is a winner of the Holland New Voices Award, Kennedy Center Theatre for Young Audiences Award, and Relentless Award semifinalist.
 David’s play Ready Steady Yeti Go is currently receiving a Rolling World Premiere through NNPN.
 David was the 2015 Shank Fellow at Pig Iron Theatre Company and is currently an Interact Core Writer and commissioned by South Coast Rep and EST/Sloan.
 He received a BFA in Dramatic Writing from Purchase College and an MFA from UC San Diego.